Biofuel agreement takes the Atlantic route into an international super league

 As of today, flights on the route between Kangerlussuaq and Copenhagen Airport will be fuelled by the more sustainable aviation fuel, Sustainable Aviation Fuel (SAF).
 This is the result of a historic agreement between Air Greenland, DCC & Shell Aviation Denmark.
 SAF is made 100 per cent from bio-waste, including used cooking oil.*

-"Since 2019, Air Greenland's Board of Directors has been working strategically to modernise the fleet with more sustainable aircraft and helicopters.
+"Since 2019, Air Greenland's Board of Directors has been working strategically to modernise the fleet with more fuel efficient aircraft and helicopters.
 We want to support the goal of Greenland becoming a sustainable destination by reducing fuel consumption and thus our CO2 emissions.
 The desire to contribute to the green transition in aviation is deeply rooted in Air Greenland's culture, and sustainability has therefore been a weighty element in connection with the replacement of our Atlantic aircraft with an A330neo", says Bodil Marie Damgaard, Chairwoman of the Board of Directors of Air Greenland.

 Jacob Nitter Sørensen, CEO of Air Greenland, elaborates: